Deloraine

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Deloraine SA2 has lower income compared to the national average.
-The median income is $44,051 and the average income stands at $54,580.
-In contrast, Rest of Tas. has a median income of $49,689 and an average income of $59,358.
-Based on Wage Price Index growth of 9.6% since financial year 2023, current estimates for Deloraine are approximately $48,280 (median) and $59,820 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Deloraine fall between the 7th and 9th percentiles nationally.
-The largest segment comprises 30.2% earning $400 - $799 weekly (1,958 residents).
-In contrast, the metropolitan region has the highest percentage of residents earning $1,500 - $2,999 weekly at 28.5%.
-Housing costs are modest in Deloraine, with 88.0% of income retained.
-However, total disposable income ranks at just the 11th percentile nationally.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the Deloraine SA2 is lower than average on a national basis, with the median assessed at $44,051 while the average income stands at $54,580.
+This contrasts with Regional Tas.'s figures of a median income of $49,689 and an average income of $59,358.
+Based on Wage Price Index growth of 9.6% since FY-23, current estimates would be approximately $48,280 (median) and $59,820 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Deloraine all fall between the 7th and 9th percentiles nationally.
+The data shows the largest segment comprises 30.2% earning $400 - 799 weekly (1,958 residents), contrasting with the metropolitan region where the $1,500 - 2,999 bracket leads at 28.5%.
+While housing costs are modest with 88.0% of income retained, the total disposable income ranks at just the 11th percentile nationally.

 Frequently Asked Questions - Income